yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ### LLMRoute

-`LLMRoute` defines the unified user request schema and the routing rules to a list of supported `LLMBackend`s.
+`LLMRoute` defines the unified user request schema and the routing rules to a list of supported `LLMBackend`s such as AWS Bedrock, GCP AI Studio, Azure OpenAI and KServe for self-hosted LLMs.

-- LLMRoute serves as a way to define the unified AI Gateway API which allows downstream clients to use a single schema API to interact with multiple `LLMBackend`s.
+- `LLMRoute` serves as a way to define the unified AI Gateway API which allows downstream clients to use a single schema API to interact with multiple `LLMBackend`s.
-- The `HTTPRoute` spec is embed to allow defining the routing rules based on HTTP routing headers which can either be sent by user or determined by the ai gateway.
+- The `LLMRouteRule`s are defined to route to the `LLMBackend`s based on the HTTP header matching.
+For some features like traffic splitting, the rules are matched in the external proc as the backend needs to be determined before the request body transformation is backend dependent.

-#### Spec
+-`LLMTrafficPolicy` is referenced to perform other necessary jobs for upstream authentication and rate limiting.

 ```golang
 // LLMRouteSpec details the LLMRoute configuration.